Bushido (rapper): Links to organized crime

-In April 2013, it became publicly known that Bushido signed on 22 December 2010, a general power of attorney to Arafat Abou-Chaker, the leader of the Lebanese criminal clan Abou-Chaker, which allows him to dispose of Bushido's whole estate, including accounts, cars, and gains.
-Bushido paid Arafat money in exchange for having his career managed by him and having rival rappers in Berlin exiled by the clan.
+In April 2013, it became publicly known that Bushido signed on 22 December 2010 a general power of attorney to Arafat Abou-Chaker, the leader of the Lebanese criminal clan Abou-Chaker, which allows him to dispose of Bushido's entire estate, including accounts, cars, and financial profits.
+Bushido paid Arafat money in exchange for having his career managed by him, and having rival rappers in Berlin exiled by the clan.
 German magazine stern has reported on numerous occasions about Bushido's relationship with the mafia clan.
 In 2018, Bushido's wife, Anna-Maria Ferchichi, claimed that Bushido left the clan.
 Bushido also admitted that he was an accomplice to Abou-Chaker's crimes, and that he "looked the other way".

 Feuds

 Kay One

 In late March 2012, Kay One's videos, along with their million views, had been removed from Bushido's YouTube channel.
 Bushido tweeted following this action: "I don't have beef, with anyone".
-Following that, Kay One posted a statement on Facebook and tells that "the truth will come out soon".
+Following that, Kay One posted a statement on Facebook, saying that "the truth will come out soon".
 The statement ends with the word "ex-guterjunge".

-In April 2012, Kay One said good-bye to ersguterjunge via Facebook.
-Five days prior Bushido announced the trademark of the phrase "Kay One" on the German Patent and Trade Mark Office.
+In April 2012, Kay One said goodbye to ersguterjunge via Facebook.
+Five days prior, Bushido announced the trademark of the phrase "Kay One" on the German Patent and Trade Mark Office.

-In May 2012, Kay One has been attacked after two performances by masked persons armed with knives, although with no casualties.
-Later he blamed Bushido for sending those people.
-Bushido, in turn, had denied it.
+In May 2012, Kay One was attacked after two performances by masked persons armed with knives, although there were no casualties.
+Later, he blamed Bushido for sending the attackers.
+Bushido, in turn, denied it.

 In May 2013, Bushido's former friend Shindy released a diss track against Kay One, titled "Alkoholisierte Pädophile", accusing him of pedophilia and complaining about not being paid for co-writing songs for the album Prince of Belvedair.
-Kay One banned the track and reacted via Facebook to it, where he stated that he will "uncover the truth" about Bushido and Shindy.
+Kay One banned the track and reacted via Facebook to it, where he stated that he would "uncover the truth" about Bushido and Shindy.

-In June 2013, Bushido and Shindy were both guests at the German online hip hop portal 16 Bars TV.
+In June 2013, Bushido and Shindy were both guests at the German online hip-hop portal 16 Bars TV.
 In the interview with hostess Visa Vie, they talked about their personal issues with Kay One.
-In late-July, Bushido refers to his beef with Kay One in the song "Stress ohne Grund" with the line: "Kay du Bastard best jetzt vogelfrei" ("Kay you bastard, you are now outlawed").
+In late-July, Bushido refers to his beef with Kay One in the song "Stress ohne Grund" with the line: "Kay du Bastard bist jetzt vogelfrei" ("Kay you bastard, you are now outlawed").